 If you have been slammed, you can change your service immediately back to your original provider by calling your authorized telecommunications provider (your original provider) and advising the company that you have been switched from its service without appropriate authorization.
-You should also report the slam by writing or calling the PUCT Consumer Protection Division, P.O.
-Box 13326, Austin, Texas 78711-3326, (512) 936-7120 or in Texas (toll-free) 1 (888) 782-8477, e-mail address: customer@puc.texas.gov.
-Hearing and speech-impaired individuals may contact the commission through Relay Texas.
+You should also report the slam by writing or calling the PUCT Consumer Protection Division[Public Utility Commission of Texas], P.O.
+Box 13326, Austin, Texas 78711-3326, (512) 936-7120 or in (toll-free) (888)782-8477, [fax: (512)936-7003, le-mail Texas customer@puc.texas.gov[customer@puc.state.tx.us].
+Hearing and speech-impaired individuals may contact the commission through Relay Texas[with text telephones (TTY) may contact the commission at (512) 936-7136].